 Several special certifications add to Neena’s knowledge and allow her to provide clients with deep insight to help them perform at their peak.
 She has earned the Government Contract Accounting Certificate demonstrating her understanding of the unique accounting-related rules, problems, practices and demands of government contractors.
 In addition to her CPA license, she holds credentials as a Certified Fraud Examiner (CFE), Chartered Global Management Accountant (CGMA) and Forensic Certified Public Accountant (FCPA).
 In addition, she is a peer reviewer of employee benefit plan engagements for the AICPA’s Peer Review Program.
 Evidence of her commitment to the industry has been noticed by her colleagues as she has been named a Super CPA by Virginia Business magazine for her work in the Assurance category.

 Neena embraces new technology, and is a committed volunteer in the community with various organizations focused on empowering young individuals to pursue careers in STEAM, science, technology, engineering, art and math fields.
-In addition, she chairs annual and quarterly nonprofit events for a local cultural organization and volunteers with a food pantry in Loudoun County.

 PROFESSIONAL ASSOCIATIONS: